heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 You are working for a startup that wants to create a new communication app.

-The app is simple: it allows users to send text messages to each other.
+The app is simple: it allows users (with unique usernames) to send small text messages (maximum 100 characters) to each other.
 The server is in charge of sending the messages to the recipients.

 You are asked to define the application protocol that will be used by the clients and the server.